 Electronic Commerce Law is an elective subject in undergraduate programs offered by the Faculty of Law.
 Students enrolled in this subject will learn about the legal issues that arise when engaging in electronic commerce.
 While specific topics vary depending on the latest legal and technological developments, topics generally cover fields such as the national and international framework for electronic commerce, electronic contracting, e-payment, tax, consumer protection, trust in electronic commerce, data privacy laws, spam regulation and selected intellectual property issues for electronic commerce.
 While the focus is generally on Australian law, the approach is international and comparative where appropriate.

 Demonstrate an understanding of the foremost legal issues raised by electronic commerce.

 a) the ability to identify and apply relevant legal principles to fact scenarios in electronic commerce, and to communicate this effectively both orally and in writing; and

-b) an understanding of the dynamic nature of these legal principles and the capacity to evaluate them critically.
-3. Adhere to the highest standards of professionalism, including a commitment to:
+Adhere to the highest standards of professionalism, including a commitment to:

 a) learning and working independently and reflectively;